relayr/erl-process-group/README.md

 ```

 #### join/3
 Add new process to specified group and attach some static process state to it.
+This state can be used when passing notification function as an argument to `notify_members/2`.
 ```
 4> process_group:join(my_group, PID, #{reply => true}).
 ok